mModule/guide_hma/BlacklistvsWhitelist.md

 Uses a blacklist template (in the Template Manage section), containining those apps and modules (magisk, lsposed/xposed modules and associated apps) you wish you hide from a list of apps you select in the App Manage section.

 The "traditional" method, and method the author recommends is Blacklist mode.
-Its the way most of us have used HMA for.
+Its the way most of us have used HMA.
 Whitelist mode however remains an option for those who want to try, or use it.
 Personally i (sydney73/adrianmmiller) have tried both methods, and for me, blacklist mode remains my choice.
 During whitelist mode testing i had issues with some apps that i use, but your mileage may vary, and this isnt meant to discourage anyone, but just as a heads up that you may experience issues using whitelist mode.

-Meanwhile zgfg, who first got myself (and others) into HMA has moved to using the Whitelist method...
+Meanwhile zgfg, who first got myself (and others) into HMA has moved to using the Whitelist method...and others have advocated it to be added to the guide

-So clearly its a personal choice, and one that may evolve over time
+So clearly its a personal choice, and one that you may evolve to using over time

-If you get stuck i recommend Blacklist mode as a fallback as its the method most of us have used longest, and whose method least hurst (at least) my head....
+If you get stuck i recommend Blacklist mode as a fallback as its the method most of us have used longest, and whose method least hurts (at least) my head....

 Note: If you do decide to change methods, please remember to clear data for any of the various root testing apps you may use, as failure to do so may use cached data and not be giving you an accurate reading